 NPR’s digital platforms continue to be an important part of its reach.
-The NPR One app, which offers a stream of individual shows and podcasts, had a similar or slightly higher average number of total completed sessions in 2018 as in 2017, depending upon the device.
+The NPR One app, which offers a stream of individual shows and podcasts, had a similar average number of total completed sessions in 2020 as in 2019, depending upon the device.
 (A completed session is any instance in which a user starts and stops using the app.)
-The NPR News app, which offers livestreams from individual stations and digital content, declined in completed sessions among Android and iPad users.
-(Data for the NPR News iPhone app is unavailable for 2018.)
+The NPR News app, which offers livestreams from individual stations and digital content, increased sharply in completed sessions among iPhone users.

-The audience for public television programming declined over the past year: In 2018, the NewsHour program, which airs on PBS, attracted 1.1 million viewers on average, down 6% from the year before.
+The audience for public television programming increased sharply over the past year: In 2020, the NewsHour program, which airs on PBS, attracted 1.2 million viewers on average, up 18% from the year before.

 The financial picture for news outlets in public broadcasting appeared strong both locally and nationally.

-The total number of individual members – defined as anyone who has given money to one of the stations owned by these 123 licensees in each calendar year – in 2017 was 2.3 million, about a 10% increase over the previous year.
+The total number of individual members – defined as anyone who has given money to one of the stations owned by these 123 licensees in each calendar year – in 2019 was 2.4 million, about the same as the previous year.

 Find out more